5 Easy Ways To Spring Clean Your Skin

 Useful tip- For general convenience, I also like to use organic white tea in teabag form.
 To add an extra twist, I pour in some unhomogenised organic milk with a quarter of a teaspoon of raw organic honey, which may sound sacrilegious but its delicate, caramel flavour tastes rather good.

-5. Traditional acupuncture
+5. Traditional Chinese medicine

 I truly believe that traditional acupuncture can make a difference to your skin, especially if you make other lifestyle changes too.
 I’m also of the opinion that it is far better to treat someone as a whole person rather than just addressing symptoms that are likely to come back again if you’ve not tackled the root cause of a complaint.